 - 1. Review of MaltaPost's cost accounting system. - 2.
-Building a price control model. - 3.
-Consultation on the technical parameters that are to act as building blocks for the price control framework.
+Building a control model to simulate financial performance of individual services. - 3.
+Consultation on the technical parameters that are to act as building blocks for the price control mechanism.

 In 2009, MaltaPost submitted a number of tariff requests to the attention of the MCA, covering domestic letter mail, registration of domestic postal articles and foreign outbound parcels.